pranomostro/nbase/README.md

 * primes [N[-M]]: print all primes up to N or from N to M
 * factor [NUMS]: print the prime factors of a given number
 * deterministic prime-checking methods: sieve of eratosthenes (with bit-field and list), brute force checking, sieve of atkin
+* tree-algorithm and caching for collatz numbers
+* better algorithms for fib and fact (if they exist)

 Installation
 ------------